2.3 - Temporal boundary

 Source: Pexels

-A Bilan Carbone® shall quantify an organisation's emissions over a time interval called the approach's temporal boundary.
+A Bilan Carbone® shall quantify an organisation's emissions over a time interval called the temporal boundary of the approach.

-The temporal boundary of a Bilan Carbone® is typically one year, in order to best reflect the organisation's activity as a whole.
+The temporal boundary of a Bilan Carbone® is conventionally one year, in order to best reflect the organisation's activity as a whole.

 circle-info

-A Bilan Carbone® can also cover a specific period: the analysis then focuses on the duration of an event or a project, to provide decision-making support.
+A Bilan Carbone® can also cover a specific period: the analysis then focuses on the duration of an event or a project, in order to provide decision support.
 It is possible to carry out the Bilan Carbone® of an event “in real time”, or to study the GHG dimension of several scenarios of the same project by choosing the appropriate organisational, operational and temporal boundaries.

-🔎 To express the Bilan Carbone® in coherence with the analytical carbon accounting, the temporal boundary considers a full accounting period, best reflecting the organisation's activity as a whole.
+🔎 To express the Bilan Carbone® in coherence with analytical carbon accounting, the temporal boundary considers a complete financial year, best reflecting the organisation's activity as a whole.

-🔎The organisation may rely on several resources If the Bilan Carbone® is to be used for reporting to the, the temporal boundary considered shall be one year (the reporting year).
+🔎If the Bilan Carbone® must be used for reporting of the Regulatory GHG Assessment, the temporal boundary considered shall be one year (the 'reporting year).

 Last updated